Hardware

 WiFi clients are firewalled from homelab services, except whitelisted ones like Jellyfin.

-Tailscale creates a flat network across all locations — homelab, Hetzner, and Oracle all appear on the same mesh.
+Tailscale creates a flat network across all locations — homelab and Oracle both appear on the same mesh.

 pfSense